Pahrump Peak

 Chicago Valley below

-In a cave at the second notch.
+In a cave at the second notch

-Dinah tops out after ascending a gully after the second notch.
+Dinah tops out after ascending a gully after the second notch

-Below is the drainage we hiked up.
+Below is the wash we hiked up

 On the summit ridge

-The summit ridge was longer than we expected.
+The summit ridge was longer than we expected

 On top!

 Heading back along the ridge.
-Nopah Point on the right (mouse over for a close-up)
+Nopah Point on the right (mouse over for a close-up).

-Heading back to the drainage
+Heading back to the wash

 Long walk back to the car